apereo/cas/docs/cas-server-documentation/developer/Contributor-Guidelines.md

 # Contributor Guidelines

-We want to start by saying thank you for using CAS.
-This project is a labor of love, and we appreciate the work done by all who catch bugs, make performance improvements and help with documentation.
+We want to start by saying thank you for using CAS and for all the work done by all who catch bugs, build enhancements, identify performance improvements and help with documentation.
 Every contribution is meaningful, so thank you for participating.
-That being said, here are a few guidelines that we ask you to follow so we can successfully address your patch.
+Here are a few guidelines that we ask you to follow so we can successfully address your contribution.

 The goal of this guide is to, very simply put, help you learn how to catch fish.